-For over forty years I have used antique, vintage, flea market and barn finds within my furniture creations.
+For over forty years I have used antique, vintage and flea market finds within my furniture creations.
 Each piece is handcrafted with an eye towards balance, color and uniqueness.
 The distressing of the paint must take into account how an actual antique would wear from years of touch and the aging of the steel must form the perfect patina.
 I strive to create designs that reflect a glimpse of past times.
 The end results combine furniture design and painting techniques to form one-of-a-kind lamps, signs, furniture and displays.

 Check out my creations below!